shiftkey/Reactive.EventAggregator/README.md

 Three reasons:

- - I want a lean, mean event aggregator for apps - without taking a dependency on an existing framework
+ - I wanted a simple event aggregator, without taking a dependency on an MVVM framework
- - It should be on NuGet
+ - It should be available on NuGet
  - Demonstrating Portable Class Libaries and targetting different platforms from one codebase

 ### Portable Class Libraries And Upstream Dependencies